 The Curriculum is similar to SC-l for a total of 250 clock hours.
-The subjects covered include: Haircutting, Shaving, Sanitation and Hygiene, Massaging, Shampooing, Facials, Salesmanship, Shop Management, Laws and Regulations, Hair Coloring, Hair Relaxing, Hairpieces, Hair Waving and Hairstyling.
-More emphasis is placed on preparation for the barber/cosmetologist license examination including the theory as well as the practical portion of the exam.

 This course is for the student who has previously failed the licensing examination.
-Full time training schedule is 40 clock hours per week.
+Full time training schedule is 35 clock hours per week.
 This is a 6 1⁄2 week course.
-Part Time training schedule is less than full time (40 hours per week) and must be completed within three 3 months/12 Weeks.
+Part Time training schedule is less than full time (25 hours per week) and must be completed within three 3 months/12 Weeks.
 This course prepares a student to provide the services as a Barber in the State of California.